ponylang/ponylang-website/docs/contribute/good-first-issues.md

 # Good First Issues

-When issues come into the ponyc GitHub project, as part of our initial triaging of issues, some get marked as good for outside contributors.
-The general idea behind this label is to make it simple for people who want to contribute to Pony but don't have much time or knowledge about Pony.
-These issues are a great way to get started with contributing and start learning more about Pony.
+Across that various repositories that make up the [Ponylang project](https://github.com/ponylang/), some issues get marked as good for folks getting started contributing to Pony.
+The general idea behind the "good first issue" label is to make it simple for people to find issues that should be easy to get started with.
+Generally such issues are well defined and don't require a deep understanding of the codebase to get started.

-Every week, we post a list of the latest "good first issues" from across all of our repositories.
-You can find the latest list of good first issues in the [contribute stream](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to-Pony) in the [Pony Zulip](https://ponylang.zulipchat.com).
+Every week, we post a list of all open "good first issue" tickets from across all of our repositories.
+You can find the latest list in the [contribute stream](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to-Pony) in the [Pony Zulip](https://ponylang.zulipchat.com).

+Pony is a volunteer project and we welcome contributions from everyone.
+We are happy to help you get started contributing to Pony.
+If you have any questions about any of the issues, feel free to ask in the [contribute stream](https://ponylang.zulipchat.com/#narrow/stream/192795-contribute-to-Pony) in the [Pony Zulip](https://ponylang.zulipchat.com).

+Every little commit helps and "good first issue" tickets are a great way to assist the project with a small time commitment.